 - Aromatically: Can you diffuse lemongrass essential oil?
-Yes, you can diffuse it throughout your home using an oil diffuser or vaporizer.
+Yes, you can diffuse it throughout your home using an oil diffuser or vaporizer to benefit from aromatherapy.

-- Topically: To use lemongrass oil topically, it should always be diluted with a carrier oil like coconut oil in a 1:1 ratio before applying to directly to your skin.
-Since it’s a potent oil, start very slowly and use several drops at a time.
-If you’re wondering, how do I use lemongrass oil on my face?
-Lemongrass oil can sometimes cause skin reactions to people with sensitive skin, so avoid using it on your face, neck or chest before making sure you react positively by performing a patch test.
-Does lemongrass help acne?
-It may thanks to its antibacterial properties.
-How do you use lemongrass oil for acne?
-You can add a drop or two to face washes or homemade face masks to kill off bacteria that can lead to breakouts.
+- Topically: To use it topically, it should always be diluted with a carrier oil like coconut oil in a 1:1 ratio before applying to directly to your skin.
+Since it’s a potent oil, start very slowly, and use several drops at a time.
+It can sometimes cause skin reactions to people with sensitive skin, so avoid using it on your face, neck or chest before making sure you react positively by performing a patch test.
+You can add a drop or two to face washes or homemade face masks to kill off bacteria that can lead to breakouts as well.

-- Internally: The FDA recognizes pure lemon grass oil as safe for consumption (by 21CFR182.20), but this is ONLY the case when using 100 percent therapeutic-grade, high-quality oil brands.
-Purchase your oil from a reputable seller and check the ingredient label carefully.
+- Internally: The U.S. Food and Drug Administration recognizes pure lemongrass oil as safe for consumption, but this is only the case when using 100 percent therapeutic-grade, high-quality oil brands.
+Purchase your oil from a reputable seller, and check the ingredient label carefully.
 You can add a drop to water or take it as a dietary supplement by mixing it with raw honey or into a smoothie.

-You can also add lemongrass essential oil to my Lemon Roasted Cauliflower Recipe and my Sautéed Pesto Mahi Mahi dish.
+You can also add it to my Lemon Roasted Cauliflower Recipe or Sautéed Pesto Mahi Mahi dish.
 Lemongrass pairs well with any coconut milk–based soup, such as my Mushroom Soup as well.
-You can substitute the lemongrass oil for the lemon in these recipes — or add both for more of a citrus and acidic flavor.
+You can substitute it for the lemon in these recipes — or add both for more of a citrus and acidic flavor.

 You can make your own lemongrass tea by pouring two cups of boiling water over 10 leaves.
-If you are using lemongrass tea to reduce stomach, head or muscle aches, drink one cup every eight hours or so.
-You can add a bit of honey, lemon, or a slice of ginger, too.
+If you are using the tea to reduce stomach, head or muscle aches, drink one cup every eight hours or so.
+You can add a bit of honey, lemon or a slice of ginger, too.

 Some other ways to experience the lemongrass oil benefits is to create your own body scrub.
-Because this oil is great for creating a soothing and ache-free feeling, combine 10 drops of lemongrass oil with Epsom salt, then add enough coconut oil to saturate the salt.
-In the shower, rub the scrub all over your body (even on your face) and then rinse.
+Because this oil is great for creating a soothing and ache-free feeling, combine 10 drops with Epsom salt, and then add enough coconut oil to saturate the salt.
+In the shower, rub the scrub all over your body (even on your face), and then rinse.

 If your feet have been aching after a long day, make your own foot bath by adding about 10 drops of lemongrass essential oil to warm water.
 This bath should relieve any muscle pain that you are feeling in your feet, and it has antibacterial and antifungal effects, too.

 Is lemongrass oil dangerous?
-Some people have experienced toxic side effects after inhaling lemongrass oil, such as lung problems.
-(24) Remember that a little goes a long way when you’re using lemongrass oil in an aromatherapy diffuser.
+Some people have experienced toxic side effects after inhaling the oil, such as lung problems.
+Remember that a little goes a long way when you’re using essential oils in an aromatherapy diffuser.

-If you have sensitive skin and topically use lemongrass essential oil, side effects may include a rash, discomfort or even a burning sensation.
-Perform a patch test first to make sure you have no irritations and dilute the essential oil with a carrier oil.
+If you have sensitive skin and topically use the oil, side effects may include a rash, discomfort or even a burning sensation.
+Perform a patch test first to make sure you have no irritations, and dilute the essential oil with a carrier oil.

-Because lemongrass stimulates menstrual flow, it should not be used by women who are pregnant as there is a slight chance that this may lead to a miscarriage.
-(13) Lemongrass oil should not be used while breastfeeding, and it should not be used topically on children under the age of two.
-(25)
+Because it stimulates menstrual flow, it should not be used by women who are pregnant.
+It also should not be used while breastfeeding, and it should not be used topically on children under the age of two.

 - Lemongrass oil comes from the leaves of the lemongrass plant, most often the Cymbopogon flexuosus or Cymbopogon citratus plants.

-- One of lemongrass essential oil’s most prominent (at 70-80 percent) and beneficial components is citral.
+- One of the oil’s most prominent and beneficial components is citral.

 - Natural deodorizer and cleaner